alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/inference_runner.md

 ### Starting Fast Model simulation

-Once completed the building step, the application binary `ethos-u-infernce_runner.axf` can be found in the `build/bin` folder.
+Once completed the building step, the application binary `ethos-u-inference_runner.axf` can be found in the `build/bin` folder.

 Assuming that the install location of the FVP was set to `~/FVP_install_location`, then the simulation can be started by